 In car accident cases, each driver has a different version of events.
 Sometimes this is simple: you saw and experienced the accident from different places and different things stood out to each of you.
 But if you find yourself in a quandary because the other driver’s version of the accident really doesn’t line up with yours, you may need to work with a personal injury lawyer to reach a settlement with insurance companies.
 Learn more about how to prove fault in a car accident case when driver perspectives don’t match up.

 The other driver may lie about how an accident happened simply to avoid being held financially responsible for the accident.
-Whether the other driver has auto insurance, the at-fault driver will have to pay for damages, including vehicle damage, severe injuries, and pain and suffering.
+Whether the other driver has auto insurance or not, the at-fault driver will have to pay for damages, including vehicle damage, severe injuries, and pain and suffering.
 By lying about the accident, the other driver hopes to avoid these expenses and possibly other fines.

 You have your version of events, and the other driver has theirs.
 But whether the other driver lies intentionally or unintentionally, there are several things you can do to prove who is the at-fault driver in a car accident.
 When your car accident claim goes to court, your personal injury lawyer will focus on three key elements to prove the other driver’s fault.